gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.IO/README.md

 Until we ask for `IsContosoReportsFolder("Contoso\Reports")` value.
 It is `false` now despite the fact that `Contoso\Reports` is literally a Contoso reports folder we are looking for.

-The correct solution is to use Gapotchenko.FX:
+The correct solution is to use `FileSystem.PathStartsWith` method provided by `Gapotchenko.FX.IO` module:

 ``` csharp
 using Gapotchenko.FX.IO;